3. Binary packages¶

 Every package has a version number recorded in its

 The package management system imposes an ordering on version numbers, so that it can tell whether packages are being up- or downgraded and so that package system front end applications can tell whether a package it finds available is newer than the one installed on the system.
 The version number format has the most significant parts (as far as comparison is concerned) at the beginning.

-sources.
+upstream sources.
 However, upstream version numbers based on some date

-formats (sometimes used for development or “snapshot” releases) will not be
+formats (sometimes used for development or “snapshot” releases) will not

 To prevent having to use epochs for every new upstream version, the date-based portion of any upstream version number should be given in a way that sorts correctly: four-digit year first, followed by a two-digit numeric month, followed by a two-digit numeric date, possibly with punctuation between the components.

 Native Debian packages (i.e., packages which have been written

 especially for Debian) whose version numbers include dates should also

 follow these rules.
 If punctuation is desired between the date

 version numbers.
 Period (